SynnT/gc_blender_tools/README.md

 </p>

 ## Important Notes
-If you fiddle with the plugin for a bit, you will notice that each mesh has its own armature.
+If you fiddle with the add-on for a bit, you will notice that each mesh has its own armature.
 The issue with that is that when you move one skeleton, the other skeletons stay the same, which is a big issue when animating characters (they have multiple meshes).
 See:

 <p align="center">
   <img src="./img/gif5.gif">